Darby O'Gill and the Little People: Production

 Barry Fitzgerald was Disney's first choice to play both Darby and Brian.
 Sharpe and O'Dea were instead cast in the lead roles after Disney spotted O'Dea in a pantomime.
 Munro was cast in March after Disney signed her for a five-year contract, while Connery was borrowed from 20th Century Fox, where he was then under contract.
+Darby O'Gill and the Little People was Connery's first leading role.
 Filming started on the Disney backlot in May 1958, though some location work was done at Albertson Ranch in the San Fernando Valley.

 Munro and Connery sing a duet in the film titled "Pretty Irish Girl", apparently dubbing over vocals by Brendan O'Dowda and Ruby Murray, which was released in the UK as a single in 1959.
-A demo of Connery singing the song solo was included in the 1992 compilation The Music of Disney: A Legacy of Song.
+A demonstration recording of Connery singing the song solo was included in the 1992 compilation The Music of Disney: A Legacy of Song.

-Dell Comics produced a comic book adaptation of the film in August 1959.
+Dell Comics released a comic book adaptation of the film in August 1959.

+Walt Disney Home Video released the film for VHS in October 1981 as its first home media release.

 Reception

-Writing for The New York Times, A. H. Weiler praised the cast, but described Connery as "merely tall, dark, and handsome", and called the film an "overpoweringly charming concoction of standard Gaelic tall stories, fantasy and romance."
-Variety called the film a "rollicking Gaelic fantasy" with "meticulously painstaking production" and "a gem" of a performance from Sharpe, though Connery was called "artificial" and "the weakest link in Robert Stevenson's otherwise distinguished direction."
-Charles Stinson of the Los Angeles Times wrote, "Being a Disney product, it is as technically perfect a job as can be had; the Technicolor, the camera work, the special effects, the Irish music and all are a rich feast for anyone's eye and ear."
-The Monthly Film Bulletin called the special effects "brilliantly executed" but found that "all attempts at Irish charm seem pretty synthetic, a notable exception being the playing of Jimmy O'Dea, who makes King Brian the most likeable and beguiling leprechaun yet to appear on the screen."
+Writing for The New York Times, A. H. Weiler praised the cast, but described Connery as "merely tall, dark and handsome", and called the film an "overpoweringly charming concoction of standard Gaelic tall stories, fantasy and romance".
+Variety called the film a "rollicking Gaelic fantasy" with "meticulously painstaking production" and "a gem" of a performance from Sharpe, though Connery was called "artificial" and "the weakest link in Robert Stevenson's otherwise distinguished direction".
+Charles Stinson of the Los Angeles Times wrote: "Being a Disney product, it is as technically perfect a job as can be had; the Technicolor, the camera work, the special effects, the Irish music, and all are a rich feast for anyone's eye and ear."
+Monthly Film Bulletin called the special effects "brilliantly executed", but found that "all attempts at Irish charm seem pretty synthetic, a notable exception being the playing of Jimmy O'Dea, who makes King Brian the most likeable and beguiling leprechaun yet to appear on the screen."

 Leonard Maltin praises the film in his book The Disney Films, calling it "not only one of Disney's best films, but [also it] is certainly one of the best fantasies ever put on film."
 In a later article, he included it among a list of outstanding lesser-known Disney films.
+Filmink called it "one of Disney’s most enchanting live-action films of the 1950s, if not the most, and a great deal of that is due to the bewitching Munro."

 The film has a 100% rating on Rotten Tomatoes based on 15 reviews, with an average grade of 7 out of 10.

 Munro won the 1960 Golden Globe for New Star of the Year for her performance in the film.

-Box Office
+Box office

 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.